PeterBid/Vivi-Adventure-Game/README.md

 Throughout the week, in addition to building JavaScript functions, I also worked on building `CSS`.
 From the beginning, I had an idea what my page was supposed to look like, but changed the gifs I used for enemies.
 I chose to use gifs instead of images to increase the sense of dynamic movement throughout the game.

-I wanted to create a homage to the Final Fantasy series I used a colour scheme and sound effects which evoked a fantasy/anime style setting.
-I used background music background music from the Final Fantasy series and chose to use the Chocobo riding theme when Riding the Bird.
-This different music upon riding the Bird helped to create a feeling a dynamic movement to the player.
+As I wanted to create a homage to the Final Fantasy series, I used a colour scheme and sound effects which evoked a fantasy/anime style setting.
+I used background music from the Final Fantasy series and chose to use the Chocobo riding theme when Riding the Bird.
+This different music upon riding the Bird helped to create a feeling of dynamic movement to the player.

-Although based on the Final Fantasy series, I also included orignal aspects.
+Although based on the Final Fantasy series, I also included original aspects.
 The Logo for the game was custom created by combining various images and gifs using `Canva`.
 I also wrote an original storyline to help players feel greater immersion.

 Overall I am very happy with the project and I think I managed to create a distinct and unique online game.